 In relation to both residential and commercial loans, in the majority of cases the lender will require loan security.
 Stamp duty is payable on the registration of security over immovable property, and in the case of share transfer properties, LTT is payable when security is taken over the shares in question.

-The standard rate of stamp duty and LTT is calculated as 0.5% of the amount of the loan being secured, plus some nominal administration or Court fees.
+The standard rate of stamp duty and LTT is calculated as 0.5% of the amount of the loan being secured, plus a registration fee of £90 (as at 21 June 2023).